Facts About Glasgow: Interesting and Strangest Facts

 Also Read: Do your friends also describe you as a shopaholic?
 If yes, then check out our blog on Shopping Districts in the UK!

-The Bones of Saint Valentine’s Reside in Glasgow
+The Bones of Saint Valentine Reside in Glasgow

 St. Valentine was a 3rd-century Roman Saint who was allegedly executed on 14th February 269 AD.
-A small wooden box that contains the bones of St. Valentine is present at the Church of Blessed St John Duns Scotus which is decorated with flowers on every Valentine’s Day.
-You would be shocked to know that the exact personality of Saint Valentine is still not known.
+A small wooden box that contains the bones of St. Valentine is present at the Church of Blessed St John Duns Scotus, which is decorated with flowers on every Valentine’s Day.
+You would be shocked to know that Saint Valentine’s exact personality is still unknown.

 Glasgow is Known as the ‘Dear Green Place’ in Gaelic